 |SOC1450||Health and Illness||3|

 Choose one course from the following list:

 |HRS 1009 or BUSORG 1020 or COMMRC 1102 or PSY 1635||Organizational Theory and Behavior or Organizational Behavior or Organizational Communication or Organizational Psychology||3|

 |PUBSRV 1120||Human Resources Management in the Public Sector||3|

 |PUBSRV 1315||Managing Projects and Contracts||3|

-Students choose one additional course from the health field or administration/management field lists above or else from the following list:
+Choose one additional course from the health field or administration/management field lists above, or from the following list:

 |COMMRC 0530||Interpersonal Communication||3|

 |HIST 1706||Global Pharmaceuticals (Drugs in Global History, effective Fall 2019)||3|